Georgia State Route 332: Route description

 SR 332 begins at an intersection with SR 53 (Main Street) in Hoschton in Jackson County.
 It travels to the east on Pendergrass Road, and leaves the city limits of town before crossing over Indian Creek.
 It curves to the north-northeast, passes northwest of the Traditions of Braselton Golf Club, and intersects SR 124.
 It continues to the north-northeast, where it crosses over, but does not have an interchange with, Interstate 85 (I-85).
 After a northeast curve and a crossing of Holders Creek, the highway enters Pendergrass.
 Almost immediately, SR 332 curves to the north-northwest until it intersects North Old Gainesville Highway.
-Here, the route turns to the southeast and curves to the east to an intersection with US 129/SR 11 (Civil War Hearland Leaders Trail).
+Here, the route turns to the southeast and curves east to an intersection with US 129/SR 11 (Civil War Hearland Leaders Trail).
 The three highway travel concurrently northwest to an intersection with Main Street just east of Talmo.
 It travels to the southwest and enters Talmo.
 Almost immediately, it curves to the northwest.
 It passes the Talmo Cemetery and the Talmo Public Library.
-SR 332 then begins a zigzag route to the northwest, entering Hall County and alternating to the southwest and the north.
+SR 332 begins a zigzag route to the northwest, entering Hall County and alternating to the southwest and the north.
 Southeast of Belmont, SR 332 begins a concurrency with SR 60 (Candler Road).
 In Belmont, they intersect the eastern terminus of SR 211 (Tanners Mill Road).
 In Candler, SR 332 splits off to the west-southwest, following Poplar Springs Road.
-The route crosses Walnut Creek again and continues in a general northwest direction to meet its northern terminus, an intersection with SR 13 (Atlanta Highway) in the southeast part of Oakwood.
+The route crosses Walnut Creek again and continues in a general northwest direction to meet its northern terminus, an intersection with SR 13 (Atlanta Highway) in the southeast of Oakwood.
 The route's northern terminus is about 0.1 mi from having a second intersection with SR 53.

 The only part of SR 332 that is part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility, is the segment that is concurrent with US 129/SR 11 in the Pendergrass–Talmo area.